 In addition to having their opinion reach a wide audience of engaged readers, we write a brief note about each author at the end of the article and provide a link to a business website.

-Copyright remains with the author but Cuffelinks has an unlimited right to republish, including selling the content.
+Copyright remains with the author but Cuffelinks has an unlimited right to publish and republish, including selling the content.
 To a limited extent and not systematically, articles may be reproduced elsewhere but Cuffelinks must be attributed with first publication with the author and their company identified.

 Not licenced to provide personal financial advice